 There’s something I think a lot of Christians struggle with talking about.
-And it’s not because it’s necessarily shameful like pornography or eggshell-sensitive like homosexuality.
+And it’s not because it’s necessarily shameful like pornography or revolting like racism.
 It’s just simply confusing and perhaps a little awkward.

 And that is, attraction.

 In my quest to find that one person that will satiate my endless romantic antics and abate my lonely groanings, I hear a lot of advice.
 I’ve been single far more than I’ve been in any kind of romantic relationship, so the maxims and pop-dictums on how to find “the one” have flooded my ears for years.

 The most common topic deals with a certain dichotomy that supposedly exists in all of us, especially Christians.

 Look at her soul, not her body….

 Ethan, How can you be so shallow as to like her personality and not be attracted to her INSIDES??

 Essentially, I have realized that many Americans are functioning Gnostics.

 The Gnostics were a first-century group of heretics that believed in a firm division between the physical body and the immaterial soul.
 Their theology allowed them to believe that God only cares about the soul, therefore, you can do whatever you want with your body.
 This thinking had taken hold of the Corinthians, and Paul addresses this issue in 1 Corinthians 6: